-The disease Equine Infectious Anemia is caused by Retrovirus that is called Equine Infectious anemia virus.
+The disease Equine Infectious Anemia is caused by Retrovirus which is called Equine Infectious anemia virus.
 The virus is transmitted by blood-sucking insects such as horse fly, deer fly, and mosquitos.
-The disease is manifested by fever ( temperature up to 105 F) anemia, edema, cachexia, jaundice, tachypnea, tachycardia, colic, abortion, destroyed red blood cells and thrombocytopenia.
-The identification of infected horse is most important immediately isolation of the animals to reduce the risk of disease to healthy animals.
+The disease is manifested by fever ( temperature up to 105 F) anemia, edema, cachexia, jaundice, tachypnea, tachycardia, colic, abortion, destroying red blood cells, and thrombocytopenia.
+The identification of an infected horse is the most important immediate isolation of the animals to reduce the risk of disease to healthy animals.

 11. Potomac Horse Fever

-The disease is characterized by fever, depression, colic, mild to profuse diarrhea and laminitis.
+The disease is characterized by fever, depression, colic, mild to profuse diarrhea, and laminitis.
 The treatment is done by the antibiotics oxytetracycline and non-steroid anti-inflammatory drugs.
-The fluid and electrolyte therapy should be given when diarrhea and electrolyte loss.
+Fluid and electrolyte therapy should be given when diarrhea and electrolyte loss.
 If the protein loss occurs you may go for plasma transmission.
-In case of laminitis, your vet may recommend for sole support and local therapy.
+In the case of laminitis, your vet may recommend for sole support and local therapy.

 12. African Horse Sickness